intekhabrizvi/codeigniter-mongodb-library/README.md

 CIMongo - MongoDB Library for Codeigniter 3 - Supports PHP7+, Codeigniter 3+, mongodb-1.5.x extension
 =======

-This library help you to use perform MongoDB based queries just like active record in CodeIgniter.
+This library help you to perform MongoDB based queries just like active record in CodeIgniter.

 This library support
 * Write Concern and Journal